 Best All-Around Inflatable SUP For Performance

 If you are looking to take your SUP game to another level, then you are most likely looking for a high performance SUP.
 These SUPs cost more, but they will also outperform less expensive SUPs in certain areas.
 From fast touring to whitewater rapids, if you are someone who has $1K+ to spend on a SUP and know exactly what you are looking for, then you should consider one of our top rated performance SUPS.
-Below is a short summary of our top rated all-around performance SUP for 2022, the Honu Byron 10’6 All-rounder and the Sea Gods Diatom Ten6.
+Below is a short summary of our top rated all-around performance SUP for 2023, the Sea Gods Diatom Ten6.